TheCodingTurtle/tortlecard/README.md

-# tortlecard
+# tortle card
-All the files for my 16-bit GPU called the turtle card 200X3D.
+These are all the files for my 16-bit GPU called the tortle card 200X3D